-There is a lot of information anyone going through a case regarding Child Custody in DC should know.
+There is a lot of information anyone going through a case regarding child custody in DC should know.
 Our Child Custody Lawyers in Washington DC can help explain everything you need to know to get the best results in your case.
-Below is an outline for the basic information you should know about child custody in DC.
+Below is an outline of the basic information you should know about child custody in DC.

 Can a DC Court Hear Your Case?

-Given a large number of people moving in and out of Washington, DC and the surrounding areas it can sometimes become confusing to know which court can actually hear your case.
-The first thing to know is that in order for a DC Court to hear your case your child or children must have been residing in Washington, DC for six months before the filing of the DC Child Custody case.
+Given the large number of people moving in and out of Washington, DC, and the surrounding areas, knowing which court can hear your case can sometimes become confusing.
+The first thing to know is that for a DC Court to hear your case, your child or children must have been residing in Washington, DC, for six months before filing the DC Child Custody case.
 This six-month rule is known as “home state” jurisdiction and is based on the Uniform Child Custody and Jurisdiction Enforcement Act.
-There are caveats to the home state rule, and other ways to obtain jurisdiction, but the court will primarily look to the child’s home state in determining jurisdiction in any DC Child Custody case.
-Child Custody Lawyers in Washington DC can explain the ins and outs of determining home state, and/or other means of the jurisdiction in DC Child Custody cases.
+There are caveats to the home state rule and other ways to obtain jurisdiction, but the court will primarily look to the child’s home state in determining jurisdiction in any DC child custody case.
+Child Custody Lawyers in Washington DC can explain the ins and outs of determining the home state and/or other means of jurisdiction in DC child custody cases.

 Types of Child Custody in DC

-There is a presumption of Joint Custody in DC, but there are several different arrangements a court can order for Child Custody in DC.
-DC Child Custody laws allow the court to award sole physical custody, sole legal custody, joint physical custody, and joint legal custody, and any combination thereof.
-Physical custody involves where the child is residing, and legal custody involves who is making decisions for the child.
+There is a presumption of joint custody in DC, but there are several different arrangements a court can order for child custody in DC.
+Child Custody laws in Washington DC allow the court to award sole physical custody, sole legal custody, joint physical custody, joint legal custody, and any combination thereof.
+Physical custody involves where the child resides, and legal custody involves who makes decisions for the child.
 Sole physical custody means the child is living with one parent, and the other parent does not have any type of visitation.
-If there is sole legal custody that means one parent alone is tasked with making legal decisions for the child.
+If there is sole legal custody, one parent alone is tasked with making legal decisions for the child.
 Joint custody in DC means that both parents are involved in the physical caretaking and decision making for the child.
 Joint custody in DC does not necessarily mean 50/50 custody.